open-sauced/open-sauced/CONTRIBUTING.md

 1. A PR description and titleis required.
 1. [Link to an issue](https://help.github.com/en/github/writing-on-github/autolinked-references-and-urls) in the project.
 Unsolicited code is welcomed, but an issue is the best place to announce your intentions to work on things.

+*note for maintainers: All pull requests need a label to assist automation.
+See the [template](https://github.com/open-sauced/open-sauced/blob/master/.github/release-drafter.yml) to guide which labels to use.*

 ## Issues

 If you plan to contribute a change based on an open issue, please assign your self by commenting on the following word `.take`.
 Issues that are not assigned are assumed open, and to avoid conflicts, please assign yourself before beginning work on any issues.